zzis/cloud-calendar-server/README.md

 Run test
 >$ npm test

-Run a single test, you should modify the npm script to change the file to test
+Test a single file, you should modify the npm script to change the file to test
 >$ npm run test-single

+Test a single case
+>$ mocha tests/**/*test.ts --require ts-node/register --grep createEventTest